Relating the wave-function collapse with Euler's formula, with applications to Classical Statistical Field Theory: Introduction

 This is comforting, since it is consistent with the empirical facts that Quantum Mechanics applies to a very wide range of physical systems, from the Hydrogen atom, a neutron star or the Universe; and that the collapse occurs upon measurement, any measurement.
 This also opens the door into applying the wave-function parametrization not just to quantum mechanics and quantum statistical mechanics, but also to quantum field theory or even to other problems involving statistics other than quantum physics~\cite{bertinstatistical}.
 For instance, sequential systems are a framework for machine learning that shares several features with Quantum Mechanics~\cite{qmm, jaeger, NOOM}, (more) application of quantum methods to sequential systems thus seems straightforward.
-Other applications of quantum methods in statistics, either did not use the wave-function parametrization\footnote{Analogies with the wave-function were made but unitarity was not preserved~\cite{baezreview,quantumforstat,small2011hilbert,hagen2009path}}; or they considered only deterministic scenarios~\cite{rkhs,marinho}.
+Quantum Reinforcement Learning shows superior performance in computer simulations and recently, it was empirically tested on human decision-making~\cite{qrl}.
+Other applications of quantum methods in statistics, either did not use the wave-function parametrization\footnote{Analogies with the wave-function were made but unitarity was not preserved~\cite{baezreview,quantumforstat,small2011hilbert,hagen2009path}}; or they considered only deterministic dynamics~\cite{rkhs,marinho,quantumsimulation}.